20 Ways to Live a More Frugal Lifestyle

 18. Commit to finding free activities

 Look up your city's free days for museums.
 Visit some public gardens or parks.
 Go on a long hike.
 Find ways to have fun for free!

 19. Skip happy hour or brunch and go for a picnic

 Brunch is the best, but it's also usually expensive.
 If your friends want to go out but you don't want to spend the cash, invite them out for a picnic brunch and have everyone bring something.
 Same for happy hour - make your own!

 20. Plan large purchases in advance

 Shop around and look for sales.
-If you need to make a large purchase like an appliance or car, know when the best time of year to buy is (usually there are annual sales) and compare prices so you'll know when to buy.
+If you need to make a large purchase like an appliance, car, or vacation know when the best time of year to buy is (usually there are annual sales) and compare prices so you'll know when to buy.